yanirs/ichthywhat/README.md

     $ vagrant up

+As a shortcut for running various development servers on the Vagrant machine, you can run:

+    $ vagrant provision --provision-with run-servers

 ## Fish ID Streamlit app

 Run via streamlit in local development mode (run on save, use local species images, and expose beta features &ndash; the